 Ah the joys of trying to get from Toronto Canada to the United States on a Sunday.
-Bottom line, fly or travel on another day.
+The bottom line, fly or travel on another day.
 Yes, it is only 100 miles, but crossing the border on land on a Sunday is not for the timid.

-No problem, there’s Uber….no, Uber can’t cross the border I was told.
+No problem, there’s Uber….no, Uber can’t cross the border we were told.

 Toronto to Buffalo Plan B

 Joyce considers herself to be a problem solver.
 She worked on this issue from all angles and for hours, without finding an acceptable solution.
-She talked to many people, researched everything she could find, made phone calls.
+She talked to many people, researched everything she could find, and made phone calls.
 No dice.
-Travel to the US on a Sunday would not work.
+Traveling to the US on a Sunday would not work.